sivarmn/iso20022ref/docs/pacs/pacs.009/pacs.009.md

 ## When is core payment used?

+Any Bank to Bank contracts or transactions such as

 - Bank A has agreed to a foreign exchange deal with Bank B or
-- Bank A has agreed to a money market deal with Bank B or
+- Bank A has agreed to a money market deal with Bank B
-- Any Bank to Bank contracts or transactions

 ![pacs.009 core](./img/pacs.009.core.png)